Hypertext: History

 Douglas Engelbart independently began working on his NLS system in 1962 at Stanford Research Institute, although delays in obtaining funding, personnel, and equipment meant that its key features were not completed until 1968.
 In December of that year, Engelbart demonstrated a 'hypertext' (meaning editing) interface to the public for the first time, in what has come to be known as "The Mother of All Demos".

+In 1971 a system called Scrapbook, produced by David Yates and his team at the UK's National Physical Laboratory, went live.
+It was an information storage and retrieval system that included what would now be called word processing, e-mail and hypertext.